cjs0818/HRI-20069-/README.md

 ```

 ## [3] Practice Docker
-### Dockerfile
+### Define a container with Dockerfile
 Create an empty directory.
 Change directories (cd) into the new directory, create a file called Dockerfile, copy-and-paste the following content into that file, and save it.
 ```
     # Use an official Python runtime as a parent image
     $ FROM python:2.7-slim